-Table 6: Top Goals and Objectives for Master Plan
+Table 6: Top Goals and Objectives for Master Plan (from Dot Voting)

-Top Goals Maintain and improve existing Township parks and trails so they can they are safe, clean, and attractive.
+Top Objectives Top Goals Maintain and improve high quality, safe, clean, and attractive existing Township parks and trailway facilities.
 Promote and enhance the financial stability of Texas Township parks, trails, and recreation amenities by generating funding.
 Continue the development of non-motorized trail systems within the Township to link homes, parks, and commercial areas.
-Top Objectives Acknowledge that the Township's parks, trails, and recreation count as essential infrastructure. ✓ ✓ ✓ Anually allocate funding for parks and trails expansions and seek funding opportunities for right-of-way acquisitions, easement acquisitions proactively. ✓ ✓ Continue to include parks and recreation projects and programs in the the Texas Township Capital Improvement Plan ✓ ✓ ✓ Continue to invest in existing parks and facilities to meet community priorities ✓ ✓ ✓ Develop a maintenance management plan to adequately forecast the true cost of delivering and maintaining high quality park and trail experience. ✓ ✓ ✓ Develop equipment replacement schedules based on hours of operations/length of use. ✓ ✓ Establish life cycle assessment for each park and set aside annual budget for deferred maintenance. ✓ ✓ ✓ Explore a dedicated funding source for Parks and Trails maintenance. ✓ ✓ Explore alternate funding strategies.
+Acknowledge that the Township's parks, trails, and recreation count as essential infrastructure. ✓ ✓ ✓ Anually allocate funding for parks and trails expansions and seek funding opportunities for right-of-way acquisitions, easement acquisitions proactively. ✓ ✗ Continue to include parks and recreation projects and programs in the the Texas Township Capital Improvement Plan ✓ ✓ ✓ Continue to invest in existing parks and facilities to meet community priorities ✓ ✓ ✓ Develop a maintenance management plan to adequately forecast the true cost of delivering and maintaining high quality park and trail experience. ✓ ✓ ✓ Develop equipment replacement schedules based on hours of operations/length of use. ✓ ✓ Establish life cycle assessment for each park and set aside annual budget for deferred maintenance. ✓ ✓ ✓ Explore a dedicated funding source for Parks and Trails maintenance. ✓ ✓ Explore alternate funding strategies.
 Examine all local, state, and federal funding sources to assist with the development of parks, trails, and recreation areas once a long term funding mechanism is established. ✓ Identify other partners in the community to support the Parks and Recreation Plan. ✓ ✓ Prioritize safe connections and intersections.Identify locations for added safety measures and work with the Road Commission of Kalamazoo on options. ✓ ✓ ✓ Regularly assess existing parks and facilities for renovations to continue to attract visitors. ✓ ✓

-Table 7: On-Going Parks and Trails Projects includes projects from the 2020-2024 Parks and Trails Master Plan, which are carried forward and are included in this updated plan.
+Table 7 includes projects from the 2020-2024 Parks and Trails Master Plan, which are carried forward and are included in this updated plan.
 Many projects are medium to long-term projects, span several years, focus on achieving significant, overarching goals, and involve sustained effort and substantial resources.